audioxide/data/data/posts/20180523-reviews-courtney-barnett-tell-me-how-you-really-feel.md

   should be.
 This is instead a solid, albeit unassuming, indie rock record that makes for an enjoyable listen.
 week: 147
+blurb: There's nothing mind-blowing here and no pretence that there should be.
+A solid, albeit unassuming, indie rock record that makes for an enjoyable listen.
 ---
 author: ANDRÉ
 review: "Three years after the release of her invigorating debut